jeannemas/firebase-utils/README.md

 - Cut the pages into smaller components
 - Reorganize the API routes to be more RESTful/semantic/consistent/like a CRUD API
 - Use Zod Fetch
+- Add metadata back into auth data
+- Convert services back into classes to make them more reusable

 # create-svelte